2001 Makati local elections: Background

-Nemesio "Toro" Yabut III, the incumbent's opponent in 1998 election supported Binay's candidacy.
+Nemesio "Toro" Yabut III, the incumbent mayor's opponent in 1998 election, supported former mayor Binay's candidacy.

 Makati is also welcomed some senatorial candidates from both camps.
 The LDP-Puwersa ng Masa’s candidates who came to the rally were Jamby Madrigal, Santanina Rasul and Orlando Mercado.
-The People Power Coalition have incumbent senator Sergio Osmena III, and longtime Makati City congressman Joker Arroyo were also there.
+The People Power Coalition have incumbent senator Sergio Osmena III, and longtime Makati City congressman and senatorial candidate Joker Arroyo were also there.

 Binay's camp was the one who have been favored to win the election, while Manzano's slate still confident that they can still win.
 There are also tirades, as said by Binay that the opposition did not have any comprehensive program of government, and is instead waging "a campaign of lies and character assassination" against him.
 Binay blasted the opposition against him by saying that Makati citizens knows difference between performance and puro porma lang.
 Puro porma lang that Binay saying that Manzano was only using his "popularity" as an actor.

 Iglesia ni Cristo endorsed Binay and Mercado, with the whole slate (including Rico J. Puno), but Manzano shrugged it off as the religious sect did not endorsed him in his 1998 vice mayoral campaign.
 Manzano also said that letting the people decide of election rather than of a vote bloc endorsement is better.

 Both camps pointed each other that they doing vote buying and violation election laws.
 That issue promoted Makati police to interfere.